expo/expo/docs/pages/eas/metadata/getting-started.md

 </Callout>
 <br />

-EAS Metadata helps you submit app store information to get your app approved.
+EAS Metadata enables you to automate and maintain your app store presence from the command line.
 It uses a [**store.config.json**](./config.md#static-store-config) file containing all required app information instead of going through multiple different forms.
 It also tries to find common pitfalls that could cause app rejections with built-in validation.

 ## Prerequisites